lbstroud/documentation/farms/index.rst

 **Load Balancer**.
 You must link a Load Balancer Service to the Farm and associate the LB with the Farm Role via that interface.
 The Network tab will show the linked LB once this is done.
 See :ref:`cloud_services` for more details.

 **Subnet and IP**.
 You can amend the subnet settings made when the Farm Role was added and choose how to assign IP's.
+Static IPs can be set for AWS and Azure private IPs if those IPs are available in the cloud provider.

 .. _farm_role_orchestration: